Tesselate-Jewellery/TesselateDocs/README.md

 ## Follow-up Market Research

 1. As a customer, I desire the flexibility to purchase the opal stone separately or receive a quote for the opal alone, without the need for additional settings or customisation.

+2. As a user, I expect responsive customer support through live chat or email to address any queries regarding opal specifications, pricing, or the ordering process.

+3. As a customer, I want comprehensive information about each opal, including where it was sourced from, clarity, size, carat, colour and dimensions, to make an informed decision.

 ## Screenshots (Trello)